Tecnológico de Monterrey Campus Estado de México | EAAD RMX

 Workshops building and wetland.

-Perspective view of the interior of the workshop building and wetland.
+Perspective view of the interior of the workshop building and the wetland.